chris-mohri/Hackathon2023/README.md

-# Hackathon2023
+# SteelHacks2023
 Brendon Lee and Christopher Mohri

-Description: Detects phone shakes while driving to mark hotspots on the map where road irregularities were reportd to have been seen.
+Description: Detects phone shakes while driving to mark hotspots on the map where road irregularities were reported to have been seen.